PyTables/PyTables/doc/source/usersguide/tutorials.rst

 name-datatype tuples).
 We read one row for each four in the table, giving a result of three rows.

-.. note:: When using the numarray flavor
+.. note:: When using the numarray flavor (deprecated), you will get an
-          (deprecated), you will get an instance of the NestedRecArray class that lives in the
+          instance of the NestedRecArray class that lives in the tables.nra package.
-          tables.nra package.
-          NestedRecArray is actually a subclass of the RecArray object of the
-          numarray.records module.
-You can get more info about NestedRecArray object in :class:`NestedRecArray`.
+          NestedRecArray is actually a subclass of the RecArray object of the numarray.records module.
+You can get more info about NestedRecArray object in :ref:`NestedRecArrayClassDescr`.

 You can make use of the above object in many different ways.
 For example, you can use it to append new data to the existing table